MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-performance.md

 For more information, go to [Evaluate your model](manage-model.md#evaluate-your-model).

+## Understand data influence for prediction models

+Each time you train a prediction model, AI Builder shows  a list of the most influential data fields in the training.

+Each field used in the training has a score to represent its influence on the training.
+The higher the score is, the more influential the field is.
+These scores combined equal 100%.
+This helps show whether your model is trained as you expect.
+For example, if you want to predict online shopper intention, and you’re expecting **Age, Product** as the most influential field, it should appear in the most influential field list on the model details page.
+If not, it may indicate that the training result is not as expected.
+In this case, please check your [training report](binary-classification-training-report.md) for details.

 ### Next step

 [Use your published prediction model in a model-driven app](binary-classification-model-driven-app.md)